The Big Tree Plant: Criticism and reactions

 The funding arrangements, specifically the fact that the grants would normally only cover up to 75% of the cost of each scheme (although free labour could be offset against this), was criticised by some as favouring better-off over deprived communities.
 Other projects which coordinated external funding from local stakeholders were more successful.

 The government stated that “Seventy percent of the trees in The Big Tree Plant programme were being planted in England’s most deprived areas.”
 The programme was generally well received.
 62,336 trees were planted in the Mersey Forest representing 6% of England's total Big Tree Plant target of 1 million trees.
 Conservation Volunteers and community groups also managed to plant over 143,000 trees all around England during the programme.

 Partners

-The DEFRA-led The Big Tree Plant campaign was backed by a number of partners including The Tree Council, Woodland Trust, Trees for Cities, England’s 12 Community Forests, the National Forest, BTCV, Civic Voice, Groundwork UK, Keep Britain Tidy, the Local Government Association, the Department for Communities and Local Government and the Forestry Commission.
+The DEFRA-led The Big Tree Plant campaign was backed by a number of partners including The Tree Council, Woodland Trust, Trees for Cities, England's 12 Community Forests, the National Forest, BTCV, Civic Voice, Groundwork UK, Keep Britain Tidy, the Local Government Association, the Department for Communities and Local Government and the Forestry Commission.

-The national campaign's partnership planted one million trees between 2011-2015.
+The national campaign's partnership planted one million trees between 2011 and 2015.